 Cover your own flights to Kampala for the annual summit.
 Watoko covers everything else once you arrive.

-Year 1 targets 10–15 Fellows across five continents, with Africa as the center of gravity.
-One person per country.
+Year 1 elects 10–15 Fellows across five continents, with Africa as the center of gravity.
+One Fellow per country.
 Every voice matters.
+Every seat is contested.

 The heartland.
 Where the mission begins and the impact is most immediate.
 4–6 Fellows in Year 1.